-Please do not send a child to school sick.
-Parents are asked to wait until the child is 24 hours fever-free without the use of fever controlling medication before sending their child back to school.
-If the child has a contagious disease, such as chicken pox or strep throat, the school MUST BE NOTIFIED.
-When your child is well enough to return to school please put a note in their backpack explaining that their absence was due to illness.
+Please do not send a sick child to school.
+Parents are asked to wait until the child is fever-free without the use of fever-controlling medication for 24 hours before sending a child back to school.
+Please do not send a vomiting child to school.
+If a child has a contagious condition, such as chicken pox or strep throat, the school MUST BE NOTIFIED.
+When your child is well enough to return to school, please put a note in their Yellow Folder explaining that their absence was due to illness.

 Children are NOT ALLOWED in the classroom while they have lice.
-The PTA helps the school organize head checks after school breaks.
-A professional lice removal company comes to quickly inspect each student.
-Lice checks will also be done as needed on a case by case basis.
-If a case of head lice is detected, parents will be asked to pick up their child from school that very day.
-Parents are also given directions for lice removal if needed.
-Children will be allowed to return only when they are lice free.
+Periodically, the PS10 PTA helps organize school-wide head checks conducted by a professional lice removal company.
+Lice checks will also be conducted as needed on a case-by-case basis.
+If head lice are detected, parents will be asked to pick up their child from school that very day.
+Parents are given directions for lice removal if needed.
+Children will be allowed to return only when they are lice-free.